Franco Luambo: Musical style, critical evaluations, and significance

-Franco was a member for 33 years, from its founding in 1956 until his death in 1989, of TPOK Jazz, which has been called "arguably the most influential African band of the second half of the 20th century". and he was its co-leader or sole leader for most of that period.
+Luambo was a member for 33 years, from its founding in 1956 until his death in 1989, of TPOK Jazz, which has been called "arguably the most influential African band of the second half of the 20th century". and he was its co-leader or sole leader for most of that period.

-Franco is commonly described as the preeminent African musical figure of the 20th century.
-For example, world-music expert Alistair Johnston calls him "the giant of 20th century African music".
-A reviewer in The Guardian wrote that Franco "was widely recognized as the continent's greatest musician, back in the years before Ali Farka Touré or Toumani Diabaté".
-Ronnie Graham wrote, in his encyclopedic 1988 Da Capo Guide to Contemporary African Music, that "Franco is beyond doubt Africa's most popular and influential musician".
-This is in addition to listing Franco first in his book's rank-ordered section on Congo and Zaire, and putting on the book's cover, to represent African music, a waist-up photo of Franco playing guitar.
+He is commonly described as the preeminent African musical figure of the 20th century.
+For example, world music expert Alistair Johnston calls him "the giant of 20th century African music".
+A reviewer in The Guardian wrote that Luambo "was widely recognized as the continent's greatest musician, back in the years before Ali Farka Touré or Toumani Diabaté".
+Ronnie Graham, in his encyclopedic 1988 Da Capo Guide to Contemporary African Music, wrote that "Franco is beyond doubt Africa's most popular and influential musician".
+This is in addition to listing Luambo first in his book's rank-ordered section on Congo and Zaire, and putting on the book's cover, to represent African music, a waist-up photo of Luambo playing guitar.

 Personal life

+Family and relationships

-Franco was married twice and is reported to have fathered eighteen children—seventeen of them daughters—with fourteen different women.
-One of his most prominent early relationships was with Marie-José Kenge, widely believed to be his first wife.
-Known affectionately in Kinshasa by her nickname "Majos", she was a central figure in Franco's youth.
-Their relationship, described by contemporaries as intensely affectionate, ended abruptly when Kenge left him.
-According to biographer Raoul Yema (Franco: Le Grand Maître), this breakup had a profound impact on Franco that influenced his views on women and interpersonal relationships.
-Yema argues that this emotional rupture marked the beginning of Franco's often critical lyrical portrayals of women and a more cynical worldview.
-Franco memorialized this romantic chapter through several compositions, including "Kenge Okeyi Elaka Te" (1957), composed after their separation; "Mami Majos" (1958), celebrating their happier times; and "Mosala Mibali Ya Bato" (1959).
+Luambo was married twice and is reported to have fathered 18 children, 17 of whom were daughters, with 14 different women.
+One of his most prominent early relationships was with Marie-José Kenge, who is widely believed to be his first wife.
+Known in Kinshasa as "Majos", she was a central figure in Luambo's youth.
+Their relationship, described by contemporaries as intensely affectionate, ended abruptly when Kenge left him, and, according to biographer Raoul Yema (Franco: Le Grand Maître), this breakup influenced Luambo's views on women and interpersonal relationships and marked the beginning of his often critical lyrical portrayals of women and a more cynical worldview.
+He later commemorated this period through the compositions "Kenge Okeyi Elaka Te" (1957), written after their separation; "Mami Majos" (1958), which reminisces about their happier times; and "Mosala Mibali Ya Bato" (1959).

-Another woman cited as one of his wives is Pauline Masouba.
+Another woman cited as one of Luambo's wives is Pauline Masouba.
 According to French music journalist François Bensignor, Masouba was a member of La Mode, a prominent female fan club that supported OK Jazz during the 1950s.
-OK Jazz was known to be surrounded by two influential fan clubs: AGES (Association des Gentlemen Sélectionnés) and La Mode.
-Bensignor presented Masouba as Franco's first official wife and that by 1978, he had joined her and their children in Brussels.
+Bensignor presented Masouba as Luambo's first official wife and wrote that by 1978, he had joined her and their children in Brussels.